 Doctors order urine tests for kids to make sure that the kidneys and certain other organs are working as they should, or when they think that a child might have an infection in the kidneys, bladder, or other parts of the urinary tract.

 The kidneys make urine (pee) as they filter wastes from the bloodstream, while leaving substances in the blood that the body needs, like protein and glucose.
-So when urine contains glucose, too much protein, or has other irregularities, it's usually a sign of a health problem.
+So when urine contains glucose, too much protein, or has other irregularities, it can be a sign of a health problem.

 A urinalysis is usually ordered when a doctor suspects that a child has a urinary tract infection (UTI) or a health problem that can cause an abnormality in the urine.
 This test can measure:

 Sometimes, when the urine contains white blood cells or protein, or the test results seem abnormal for another reason, it's because of how or when the urine was collected.
 For example, a dehydrated child may have concentrated (darker) urine or a small amount of protein in the urine.
 But that might not mean that there's a health problem.
 Once the child is rehydrated, these "abnormal" results may disappear.
 Depending on the amount of protein or other cells in the urine, the doctor may repeat the urine test at another time, just to make sure that everything is back to normal.